 This is one of the things that makes it such a beautiful sacrifice.
-They are making this sacrifice, not because they will be famous or one day they will be acknowledged for it – the chances are that will never happen.
+They are making this sacrifice not because they will be famous or one day be acknowledged for it – the chances are that will never happen.
 They will go down into history as a group of uneducated, unknown men and women of little significance.
 It is that knowledge that makes this sacrifice so much more powerful.
 They are making this great sacrifice for one reason – love.

 When we love someone, we should be willing to sacrifice for them.
 This should be part of loving.
-Love without sacrifice is not to really love at all.
+Love without sacrifice is not to love at all.

 - Economics – They may not be able to survive in their present situation, so they need to leave to eat and survive.